Workers Comp Second Opinions in Boston, MA

-Although conservative treatment can often be successful, an injured workers persisting symptoms and the effect those symptoms are having on ones professional and personal life can lead to the consideration of, or the suggestion of surgery.
+Although conservative treatment can often be successful, injured workers’ persisting symptoms and the effect those symptoms are having on one’s professional and personal life can lead to the consideration of or the suggestion of surgery.
 No surgical procedure should be taken lightly, some surgery is complex, and all surgery has risks.
-Also, different diagnosis, treatment approaches, and surgical techniques can be offered to a patient by different surgeons.
-The different options that can be presented to patient are often related to the individual surgeons particular training, abilities, experience or judgment.
+Also, different diagnoses, treatment approaches, and surgical techniques can be offered to a patient by different surgeons.
+The different options that can be presented to patients are often related to the individual surgeon’s particular training, abilities, experience, or judgment.

 If you are considering surgery for the treatment of a current condition, a second opinion may offer the reassurance that all treatment options have been considered.
 Also, if you have had a surgical procedure and have not achieved the pain relief and return to function you expected, perhaps another opinion is a good idea.